theshka/visitorTracking/README.md

 You print the array containting the current visit by echoing `$visitors->displayThisVisit();`

 You can output a table containing all the pagniated data from the database by echoing `$visitors->displayVisitors();`

+Alternatively, you can just grab the table data from your database `SELECT * FROM visitors ORDER BY date DESC` and format it according to your specifications.

 ## LICENSE
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.